fizalihsan/fizalihsan.github.io/source/technology/groovy.md

 * Groovy automatically imports following packages: `groovy.lang.*, groovy.util.*, java.lang.*, java.util.*, java.net.*, and java.io.*` as well as the classes `java.math.BigInteger` and `BigDecimal`.
 * Say there is a Groovy class called Foo, we can use Foo objects without explicitly compiling the Book class as long as Foo.groovy is on the classpath.
 * A Groovy script can also have a class definition inside them.
+* **Scope**: Class and methods are public by default.
+Fields are private by default.

 # Fundamentals